Skip to main content

 A unique partnership model

-“Provider involvement is critical to achieving the state’s goal of improving outcomes and reducing costs,” says Jennifer.
+“Provider involvement is critical to achieving the state’s goal of improving outcomes and reducing costs,” says Petersen.
 To coordinate care among this group, Arkansas DHS has established a unique model.
 Providers of specialty and medical services are entering into new partnerships with experienced organizations that perform the administrative functions of managed care.

 Together, these groups of providers and their managed care partners are developing new business organizations called Provider-Led Arkansas Shared Savings Entity (PASSE).
 Each PASSE is responsible for integrating: